Among the main opinion makers in the DRC there are:

 The associative and community media, generally installed in the hinterland and in the villages, are followed by the members of those villages.
 These media organise generally programs focused on community development and peace.
 From time to time they organise political programs.
 Community members organize sometimes form themselves as “listening clubs” to track, criticise, and make suggestions for the programs they broadcast.
 The impact of these media is felt particularly through communities affected by conflicts and poverty.
 Such is the example of the Radio TV Christian Assembly (RTACK) of Kinshasa which is property of Pastor Pascal Mukuna’s church.

-Blogs remain simple tools of personal communication, with scarce influence on the public opinion and very limited access.
+Blogs remain simple tools for personal communication, with scarce influence on the public opinion and very limited access.
 They are like personal websites.
-In addition to these individual spaces, there are other websites that are regularly and popularly frequented, particularly as they display information that is of primary use for the Congolese intellectual class looking for work.
+In addition to these individual spaces, there are other websites that are regularly and popularly frequented, particularly as they display information that is of primary use for the Congolese intellectual class looking for work, for example.
 This is the case, for example, of Mediascongo.net, which publishes daily, with regular updates, about vacancies and open tenders through agencies of the United Nations System, the Congolese government public services, the European Union, international and national NGOs, etc. The interest directly displayed by those who use is all the more obvious as the information they find there is very often relevant.
 This is also the case of Radiookapi.net because the information it publishes is generally considered credible and plural.
 The latter site has the advantage of publishing information on open job openings across the country as well as tenders.

 But it is also important to note that there are several social issues that are still ignored by the media.
-The situation of various internally displaced persons fleeing conflicts, social insecurity or cases of diseases, the situation of foreign refugees in the DRC or even of Congolese who have gone abroad seeking refuge, are all issues hardly ever covered by Congolese media.
+The situation of various internally displaced persons fleeing conflicts, social insecurity or cases of diseases, the situation of foreign refugees in the DRC or even of Congolese who have gone abroad seeking refuge, the public expenditures trends, are all issues hardly ever covered by Congolese media.
 It is the same on issues about statistics, education, health, humanitarian situations, etc. The absence of specific public communication mechanisms on these topics widens the "black spots" which are not covered and which are not brought to the attention of public opinion and deciders.